louiseGrandjonc/pageinspect_inspector/README.rst

    python inspector/command.py --host <host> --port <port> --db <your_db> --user <youruser> --index <index_name> --path <your_path>

 It will generate a wonderful html.
-The ``path`` is where you want the html file to be saved.
+The ``path`` is the path of the html file to be saved.

 Right now it only works with BTree but I'm going to add BRIN and GIN indexes as well :)